Five Star Parent Handbook

 Personal Belongings – We provide all learning materials.
 Children may bring a stuffed animal or blanket for naptime that makes them feel more secure, but we cannot launder them or be responsible for them.
 Please DO NOT allow your children to bring toys, candy, gum, balloons or money to school.

 Breakfast – A good wholesome breakfast is important.
-If you arrive before 8:00am you may bring a nutritious breakfast, or pay an extra fee for our breakfast, and we will serve it.
+If you arrive before 8:00am you may bring a nutritious breakfast and we will serve it, or pay an extra fee for our breakfast.
 Please try to avoid donuts, cookies and high sugar items.
 If you are to arrive after that time please feed your child breakfast before you bring them to school.

 Morning Snack – We provide a morning and afternoon snack.
 The morning snack is substantial enough to hold a child’s appetite until lunch if he ate a balanced breakfast that morning.